テスト

 component);

-このプロセスは非常に簡単ですが、コンポーネントの正確な構造が頻繁に変更される可能性があるため、低レベルでやや脆いです。@testing-library/svelte などのツールは、テストの合理化に役立ちます。上記のテストは次のように書き直すことができます
+});このプロセスは非常に簡単ですが、コンポーネントの正確な構造が頻繁に変更される可能性があるため、低レベルでやや脆いです。@testing-library/svelte などのツールは、テストの合理化に役立ちます。上記のテストは次のように書き直すことができます

-import { function render<C extends unknown, Q extends Queries = typeof import("/vercel/path0/node_modules/.pnpm/@testing-library+dom@10.4.0/node_modules/@testing-library/dom/types/queries")>(Component: ComponentType<...>, options?: SvelteComponentOptions<C>, renderOptions?: RenderOptions<Q>): RenderResult<C, Q>
+import { function render<C extends unknown, Q extends Queries = typeof import("/vercel/path0/node_modules/.pnpm/@testing-library+dom@10.4.0/node_modules/@testing-library/dom/types/queries")>(Component: ComponentType<...>, options?: SvelteComponentOptions<C>, renderOptions?: RenderOptions<Q>): RenderResult<C, Q>Render a component into the document.

-render, const screen: Screen<typeof import("/vercel/path0/node_modules/.pnpm/@testing-library+dom@10.4.0/node_modules/@testing-library/dom/types/queries")>
+render, const screen: Screen<typeof import("/vercel/path0/node_modules/.pnpm/@testing-library+dom@10.4.0/node_modules/@testing-library/dom/types/queries")>screen } from '@testing-library/svelte';

 import const userEvent: {